| A History of Crow-puting My father, a retired electrical engineer, took up personal

 not, the reply would print out, sorry: but not enough memory!
 The thing was

 dumber than a simple hand-held calculator.
 But it was none the less fascinating.
+Oh, but I was talking about my father.
+A couple of years before

 this, he helped my sister built a "computer" for her science project.
 It was a